Empyrean-Heaven/Ex-Nihilo-Aliquid_BN/README.md

 Description: Perform a direct assault against another's mind.
 Let it slowly wither and crumble.
 And when the mind dies, the body is soon to follow.

-Explanation: For a lot of FATIGUE, shave off 10 HP per second for a minimum of 10 seconds to a maximum of 60 seconds.
+Explanation: For a lot of FATIGUE, shave off 10 HP per second from another for a minimum of 10 seconds to a maximum of 60 seconds.
 This sequential damage bypasses all armor for it directly attacks one's sense of being.